-Other eye conditions such as diabetic retinopathy can result in fibrous scar tissue forming inside the vitreous and on the surface of the retina.
+Some retinal detachments happen because other eye conditions cause scar tissue to form inside the vitreous gel and on the surface of the retina.
 This scar tissue can then pull on the retina (traction) causing a detachment.
-This type of traction on the retina can also pull the retina away from the back of the eye.

 A rare type of retinal detachment can occur when fluid from the vessels behind the retina leaks between the retinal layers without there being a hole or tear present.
 This type of detachment happens because of another condition such as an inflammation or tumour.